To earn of certificate of completion you have one of two options:

 M.S. is at risk for all complications associated with obesity.
 She may be a type 2 or gestational diabetic considering her symptoms.
 She is at risk for gestational hypertension or preeclampsia, although her BP is currently fine.

 What care is needed for M.S.?

 M.S. needs a full exam and screening for diabetes.
 She needs education on diet, exercise, and a healthy weight gain for obesity.
-She needs to be taught the importance of keeping her appointments and having close surveillance of the pregnancy for her health and the health of her baby.
-She needs to know how important all of these things are and find the motivation to follow her plan of care.
+She needs to be taught the importance of keeping her appointments and closely monitoring the pregnancy for her and her baby's health.
+She needs to know how important these things are and find the motivation to follow her care plan.

 Obesity is a serious problem in the United States.
 It is not a problem that can be fixed overnight.
 Obesity can cause severe complications to the mother and fetus.
-Women need education on the risks and how to decrease these risks before they get pregnant.
-It is important that all nurses and healthcare providers know these risks and educates their patients.
+Women need education on the risks and how to decrease them before getting pregnant.
+It is important that all nurses and healthcare providers know these risks and educate their patients.

 Select one of the following methods to complete this course.

 Pass an exam testing your knowledge of the course material.

 Implicit Bias Statement